polymerdao/developer-hub/docs/concepts/ibc/ibc.md

 IBC is the first open and permissionless interoperability protocol to launch that allows for open participation.
 It is a [complete interoperability model](../../background/interop.md/#the-interoperability-model) consisting of an application, transport and state layer with a clean separation between each layer.

-There's a complete [IBC specification](https://github.com/cosmos/ibc/) that allows for open source improvements and for teams to implmenent the protocol in existing or new blockchain architectures.
+There's a complete [IBC specification](https://github.com/cosmos/ibc/) that allows for open source improvements and for teams to implement the protocol in existing or new blockchain architectures.

 ![IBC overview](../../../static/img/ibc/IBC1.png)